tanisham2/student_form/README.md

 ## Special features:
 - Form Validation
 - Storing file data
-- Appling filter on the file: only PDF allowed, and less than 2MB allowed
+- Applying filter on the file: only PDF allowed, and less than 2MB allowed